couchbaselabs/cbcouchstore/gen_storage_design.md

 Initial writes to GS occur at the smallest, and younger generation, until that generation exceeds it's live data size threshold, then the coldest documents (least recently or least frequently updated) documents are copied to the next colder generation, and the hottest documents are compacted in place for the same generation, or dropped if it can be determined a more recent version is in a hotter generation.
 This processes is repeated recursively until a generation is reached that is under it's live data threshold.

 ### Zipfian Update Workloads

 GS write performance is optimizing for workloads where there is a Zipfian distribution of update frequency.
-That is , over any given period of time, the 1st most updated document is updated 2x more times than the 2nd, and 3x more than the 3rd, and 4x more than the forth, and so on.
+That is, over any given period of time, the 1st most updated document is updated 2x more times than the 2nd, and 3x more than the 3rd, and 4x more than the forth, and so on.

 For a perfect zipfian update distribution, and a perfect "hotness-detection" of documents, GS will be a nearly ideal tradeoff, keeping IO costs per document update to the bare minimum.
-Even for workloads where there distribution isn't completely zipfian, but instead there are large groupings of documents with zimilar update frequencies, GS will still tend to group documents of similar hotness into one of more generations.
+Even for workloads where there distribution isn't completely zipfian, but instead there are varied groupings of documents with similar update frequencies, GS will still tend to group documents of similar hotness into one of more generations.

-Consider a database where 50% of the documents are consistently updated 2x more often than the remaining 50%, those documents will tend to stay in the hotter generations that can contain them (with perhaps a poor distribution among those generations), and the coldest will tend to stay in the coldest generation, thereby reducing the compaction frequency of the colder documents and improving IO costs substantially.
+Consider a database where 50% of the documents are consistently updated 2x more often than the remaining 50%, those documents will tend to stay in the hotter generations that can contain them (with perhaps a poor distribution among those generations), and the coldest will tend to stay in the coldest generation, thereby reducing the compaction frequency of the cold documents and improving IO costs substantially.

 ### Zipfian Read Workloads

-If there is a strong correlation between how often a document is updated and how often it's read, GS will also provide much cheaper disk based accesses for document more frequently accessed.
+A large RAM cache will improve this dramatic performance for a working set that can fit into it entirely, but if not large enough and if there is a strong correlation between how often a document is updated and how often it's read, GS will also provide much cheaper disk based accesses for documents more frequently accessed.

-However if there is little connection between updates and reads, generational storage will offer slightly less fetch efficiency over a single storage file (due to slightly more btree nodes necessary), or theoretically a storage scheme that optimizes disk layout for read frequency.
+However if there is little connection between updates and reads, generational storage will offer slightly less fetch efficiency over a single storage file (due to statistically more btree nodes reads necessary), or theoretically a storage scheme that optimizes disk layout for read frequency (such as traditional balanced btrees).

 Combined with per-generation bloom filters, efficiencies similar to a single storage file can be obtained (with a memory and disk space overhead of maintaining the bloom filter), and will be always be in the order O(logN) as a single file.

 ### Optimizing "Coldness"-detection

-A key to optimizing GS for zipfian workloads is to ensure the reasonable ranking of the "hotness" of documents and migrating and keeping at appropriate generation.
+A key to optimizing GS for zipfian workloads is to ensure the reasonable ranking of the "hotness" of documents and migrating and keeping at the appropriate generation.
 Perfect ranking requires future knowledge of update patterns, which is NP-hard (http://www.cse.msu.edu/~torng/Research/Pubs/offline-cache-paper.pdf), but heuristics will be employed and can be compared against a theoretically maximum efficiency.
 The closer to a maximum the heuristic performs for a workload, the better the heuristic when ranked against other heuristics.
 Also, the cost of the heuristic, by space, IOPs, CPU and latency, must be balanced for best server performance.

 A simple but serviceable heuristic is a Least Recently Updated scheme.
 For any generation file, the documents are arranged by\_seq order, with the most recently updated documents having the highest seq.
-When exceeding the size threshold, simply copy the lowest seq of the documents to the next generation, and keep rest in the current generation.
+When exceeding the size threshold, simply copy the documents with the lowest seq (LRU) to the next generation, and keep rest in the current generation.
 Determining the optimal percentage of documents to move the larger generation vs. keeping in the current is also NP-hard.
 Reasonable defaults can be determined via empirical means and made configurable for different workloads.

-The efficiency of the heuristic depends a great deal on the exact workload patterns, and how favorably it compares to other schemes for a those patterns.
-Devising alternative heuristics is outside the scope of this document, but statistics based heuristics are likely to play in role in future versions, in much the same way statistics based query optimizers play an important role in modern RDBMS systems.
+The efficiency of the heuristic depends a great deal on the exact workload patterns, and how favorably it compares to other schemes for those patterns.
+Devising alternative heuristics is outside the scope of this document.

+### Storage File Naming

+All generation storage files for a node will be stored in a single directory, with naming convention as follows:

+%PartitionNumber%-%GenerationLevel%-%CompactionVersion%.cb

+ParitionNumber is an integer between 0 and the (total number of partitions) - 1.
+It represents the partition the storage file belongs to.

+GenerationLevel is a monotonically increasing integer 0 to G, where G is coldest, largest generation.
+There will never be gaps between generations, if generation 5 exists, so must 4, 3, 2, 1 and 0.

+CompactionVersion is a monotonically increasing integer N that is the same as the number of times the generation has been compacted in-place.
+For a small window of time as compaction completes, there will be 2 files, the older file being N and the new file being N+1.
+Once N+1 is in place, the older file N will be deleted.

 ### Generation File Degradation

 As generations get insertions, updates, and deletions, they tend to degrade in performance and storage efficiency.
 This is due to several factors:

 * Wasted Space - For every document update or deletion, there is now wasted space of a previous version that is occupying disk space.
 * Fragmentation - The wasted space, when it occurs between 2 live documents, increases cost of reading the live documents when scanning the documents in by\_seq order, as reading the 2 live documents will either have to also read any wasted space at the file system block level at the end of the first document and at the beginning of the second document, or perform a costly seek to skip over the wasted space.
-For SSDs the seeks aren't as much a concern except for wasted read-ahead cost that's often performed at various FS cache levels, and for HDDs, the cost is greater on average as it can involved a physical disk head arm movement  (though the ordered nature of the document updates tend toward smaller arm movements).
+For SSDs the seeks aren't as much a concern except for wasted read-ahead cost that's often performed at various FS cache levels, and for HDDs, the cost is often greater as it can involved a physical disk head arm movement  (though the ordered nature of the document on disk tend toward smaller arm movements).
 * Poorer btree node locality.
-Each update to the generation means btree nodes must rewritten at the end of the file, meaning poorer locality for some branches of the btree, and for node not in cache this can entail expensive disk head arm movements.
+Each update to the generation means btree nodes must rewritten at the end of the file, meaning poorer locality for some branches of the btree, and for nodes not in cache this can entail expensive disk head arm movements.
-* Unbalanced Btree Nodes - For certain update patterns, the deletion of old by\_seq entries for new entries mean the btree nodes can shrink deteriorate from their ideal balance of the same depth for all leaf nodes with a worst case access cost of O(logN) to all nodes, to an absolute worst case of linear cost O(N) to some leafs nodes.
+* Unbalanced Btree Nodes - For certain update patterns, the deletion of old by\_seq entries for new entries mean the btree nodes can  deteriorate from their ideal balance of the same depth for all leaf nodes with a worst case access cost of O(logN) to all nodes, to an absolute worst case of linear cost O(N) to some leafs nodes.
 * Higher false hit ratios of the bloom filters.
 When a generation is newly created, the bloom filters will have their lowest average false positive rate.
 As new documents are added to the generation, the false positive rate will increase.

 However, the process of compaction will restore the storage generation to optimal btree layouts, an optimal bloom filter, with no wasted space from garbage documents or btree nodes.
+This limits the total degradation possible for a storage generation.

 ### Batch Inserts, Better data locality per generation